AlexWayfer/twitch_oauth2/README.md

 # => { access_token: 'abcdef', refresh_token: 'ghikjl' }
 # Can be empty.

-client.check_tokens **tokens
+client.check_tokens **tokens, token_type: :user
 ```

+`:token_type` is optional and is `:application` by default,
+but a number of available API end-points is limited in this case.

+Also, Application Access Token has no `refresh_token`, but this gem just receive a new one
+if a given one is invalid.

 #### The first run

 You can pass nothing to `#check_tokens`, then client will generate new ones.

+If you've specified `:token_type` as `:application` or have not specify it at all (default),
+there will be an Application Access Token (without refresh token).

-You will be asked to open a Twitch link in a browser and login as user
+Otherwise, for User Access Token you will be asked to open a Twitch link in a browser
-for whom tokens are intended.
+and login as user for whom tokens are intended.

 #### Reusing tokens